viXAlign/viXAlign-project/README.md

 The viXAlign tool is coded in Java.
 You can use NetBeans IDE 8.2 or later to open and modify the code freely.

 # Example
-In \viXAlign\ArcadeSupport\Corpus\CorpusOK\HoangTuBe-OK folder contains 2 corpus: dulichen.out.xml and dulichvn.out.xml.
+In \viXAlign\ArcadeSupport\Corpus\CorpusOK\HoangTuBe-OK folder contains 2 Vietnamese-English corpus: dulichen.out.xml and dulichvn.out.xml.
 You can try this tool:

 Step 1: Open viXAlign  by NetBeans IDE.